v-harrishe/azure-docs/articles/site-recovery/how-to-enable-replication-proximity-placement-groups.md

 $RecoveryReplicaDiskAccountType = $datadisk[0].Sku.Name
 $RecoveryTargetDiskAccountType = $datadisk[0].Sku.Name

-$DataDisk1ReplicationConfig  = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -ManagedDisk -LogStorageAccountId $EastUSCacheStorageAccount.Id -DiskId $datadiskId1 -RecoveryResourceGroupId $RecoveryRG.ResourceId -RecoveryReplicaDiskAccountType $RecoveryReplicaDiskAccountType -RecoveryTargetDiskAccountType $RecoveryTargetDiskAccountType
+$DataDisk1ReplicationConfig  = New-AzRecoveryServicesAsrAzureToAzureDiskReplicationConfig -ManagedDisk -LogStorageAccountId $China EastCacheStorageAccount.Id -DiskId $datadiskId1 -RecoveryResourceGroupId $RecoveryRG.ResourceId -RecoveryReplicaDiskAccountType $RecoveryReplicaDiskAccountType -RecoveryTargetDiskAccountType $RecoveryTargetDiskAccountType

 #Create a list of disk replication configuration objects for the disks of the virtual machine that are to be replicated.